Charmed Spark K8s

 Let’s view the status of the Juju model now with the command juju status --watch 1s --relations

 .
-Once deployment and integration has completed for the charms, the status should look similar to the following:
+Once deployment and integration have been completed for the charms, the status should look similar to the following:

 Model Controller Cloud/Region Version SLA Timestamp